ranja-sarkar/ranja-sarkar.github.io/_posts/2026-01-05-model-lifecycle.md

 ✔️ **Production Framework**

 This one implies the model deployment strategy - practitioners turn to established frameworks once the model is trained, evaluated, validated, and has the desired level of interpretability.
+Widely used by practitioners are cloud frameworks & services like [Azure](https://azure.microsoft.com/), [AWS](https://aws.amazon.com/), and [GCP](https://cloud.google.com/).

-Integration is an engineering process that requires not only technical expertise but careful planning to make the model a functional part of the system.
+Integration is an engineering process needing not only technical expertise but also careful planning, to make the ML/DL model a functional part of the system.
 Throughput, memory efficiency, model retraining are aspects of the plan.

 Even high-performance models could be rendered useless in production environment if deployment is not well conducted.